pi3d/pi3d.github.com/ReadMe.rst

 This is the fourth release of the pi3d module which now uses the OpenGLES2.0 functionality of the Raspberry Pi directly.
 This makes it generally *faster* and opens up the world of *shaders* that allow effects such as normal and reflection maps, blurring and many others.
 It has various demos of built-in shapes, landscapes, model loading, walk-about camera and much more!
 See the demos included with this code and experiment with them ..

-Demos included with Pi3D
+Demo's included with Pi3D
 =========================

 #.  **ForestWalk.py** Walk about a forest on a landscape generated from a